 - Admin menu-for general housekeeping. - Views menu-for displaying relationships in a graphical format.
-You can request four variations of class graphs based on these relationships: - Inheritance, which describes the relationship of parent classes to derived classes (C++) and parent tagged types to derived tagged types (Ada) - Containment, which describes the relationship of container classes to the classes they contain - Interaction, which describes the relationship of classes using methods of other classes - Friends, which describes the relationship of classes declaring other classes as friends
+You can request four variations of class graphs based on these relationships: - Inheritance, which describes the relationship of parent classes to derived classes - Containment, which describes the relationship of container classes to the classes they contain - Interaction, which describes the relationship of classes using methods of other classes - Friends, which describes the relationship of classes declaring other classes as friends